papalozarou/linux-setup/README.md

 ### N.B.

-Script `04-change-username.sh` kills all processes and requires reconnecting with a temporary user which is set up as part of the script.
+Script `03-change-username.sh` kills all processes and requires logging in with a temporary user which is set up as part of the script.

 The scripts are not particularly robust in terms of error handling.
 Soz like.

 ## Todo
 - [x] Fix docker validation
-- [ ] Move all service installs to using `installRemovePackage` function
+- [x] Move all service installs to using `installRemovePackage` function
+- [x] Add timezone and NTP setup
 - [ ] Robust error handling
-- [x] Add timezone and NTP setup